Rail transport in Russia: Track gauge

+Train numbering

 Railway universities

 There are many railway colleges in Russia which are higher educational institutes that train students for railway careers, mainly in engineering.

 Command and control system

 Since 2010 Russian Railways had started an overhaul of its computer systems.
 The overhaul will centralize the management of data into new computing hubs, restructure the collection of information on the railway's field operations, and integrate new automation software to help the railway strategise how to deploy its assets.
 The geriatric machines that the new mainframes will replace include Soviet-built clones of IBM's Cold War–era computers, called ES EVM (the transliterated Russian acronym for "unified system of electronic computing machines").

 Foreign activities

 The RZD operates the Armenian Railway until 2038.
 During this period, at least 570 million euro will be invested, 90% going into infrastructure.

-Joint ventures have been formed to build and operate a port in Rasŏn in North Korea, and rail links connecting that port to the Russian rail network at the North Korean-Russian border Khasan-Tumangang.
+Joint ventures have been formed to build and operate a port in Rasŏn in North Korea, and rail links connecting that port to the Russian rail network at the North Korea–Russia border Khasan-Tumangang.

 Trans-Eurasia Logistics is a joint venture with RZD that operates container freight trains between Germany and China via Russia.